derarshan/noto-mern/README.md

 Live App: [https://noto-mern.onrender.com](https://noto-mern.onrender.com)

-NOTO is a minimalist, full-stack notes app that lets you create, update, and delete tasks with ease.
+NOTO is a minimalist, full-stack notes app that lets you create, update, and delete notes with ease.
 Built using the MERN stack, it offers a smooth, responsive experience for managing your daily to-dos.

 ## Features

-- ✅ Create and manage tasks in real-time
+- ✅ Create and manage notes in real-time
-- ✏️ Edit task titles
+- ✏️ Edit note titles
-- ❌ Delete tasks
+- ❌ Delete notes
 - 📦 Persistent storage using MongoDB
 - 🔐 Authentication layer (custom implementation planned)
 - 📱 Fully responsive design